engineegr/rollUpIt.lnx/wiki/md/cisco.md/QoS_in_VoIP.md

   5. One ATM cell loss probability (CLP) bit

-- *Dynamic*.
-It uses **Resource Reservation Protocol** that looks for signaling packets (H.245) to determine which UDP port the voice conversation will use.It then sets up dynamic access lists to identify VoIP traffic and places the traffic into a reserved queue.
+- *Dynamic* or **Intergrated Service** or **Hard QoS**.
+It uses **Resource Reservation Protocol** that looks for signaling packets (H.245) to determine which UDP port the voice conversation will use.
+It then sets up dynamic access lists to identify VoIP traffic and places the traffic into a reserved queue.

 3. ##### Marking methods